apop5/patina/docs/src/integrate/patina_dxe_core_requirements.md

 By the start of DXE, most system memory should be configured as Write Back (EFI_MEMORY_WB), and most Memory Mapped I/O should be configured as uncached (EFI_MEMORY_UC).
 There are exceptions to this, based upon platform level decisions.
-For example, if the pre DXE phase configured a video device and displayed something on the screen, then the memory region associated with the frame buffer, for performance, should be reflected for that region of memory.
+For example, if the pre-DXE phase configured a video device and displayed something on the screen, then the memory region associated with the frame buffer, for performance, should be reflected for that region of memory.

 ##### Firmware Devices